-The number of patients in the physician panel.
+1 The number of patients in the physician panel.
 The physician patient panel is based on either assignment by the HQCA algorithm or a confirmed patient list (CPL) submitted by the physician.

-- Patient list specifically submitted by physician. - Patients assigned to a physician based on the HQCA algorithm (Proxy panel).

-Patients not assigned to physician by the HQCA algorithm or patients not on list submitted by physician.

-- A. The number of patients in the physician patient panel with dispensed PPI episodes of drug therapy (EDTs) for 1 to 60 days. - B. The number of patients in the physician patient panel with dispensed PPI episodes of drug therapy (EDTs) for more than 60 days.

-PPI prescriptions are identified using the American Hospital Formulary Service (AHFS)4 Pharmacologic-Therapeutic drug classification system.
-The following are classified as proton pump inhibitors (PPIs):

-- 56:28.36 (Proton pump inhibitors). - Class names: Omeprazole (ATC code: A02BC01), Pantoprazole (ATC code: A02BC02), Lansoprazole (ATC code: A02BC03), Rabeprazoel (ATC code: A02BC04), Esomeprazole (ATC code: A02BC05), Dexlansoprazole (ATC code: A02BC06), Dexrabeprazole (ATC code: A02BC07).

-- Currently marketed (refers to an active Drug Identification Number [DIN] that is currently being sold in Canada) proton pump inhibitor drugs in the Health Canada Drug Product Database. - Proton pump inhibitor prescriptions that were not cancelled (DSPN_CANCEL_DATE is missing).

-- Proton pump inhibitor drugs not marketed. - Proton pump inhibitor prescriptions that were not filled.

-• An episode drug therapy (EDT) is defined as the combined PPI prescription events for any PPI for one patient where the lag between the dispensed date of a new prescription and the end date of a previous prescription is less than 60 days.
+Inclusion Criteria Patient list specifically submitted by physician.
+Patients assigned to a physician based on the HQCA algorithm (Proxy panel).
+Exclusions Patients not assigned to physician by the HQCA algorithm or patients not on list submitted by physician.
+Limitations & Technical Notes Numerator: Description A. The number of patients in the physician patient panel with dispensed PPI episodes of drug therapy (EDTs) for 1 to 60 days.
+B. The number of patients in the physician patient panel with dispensed PPI episodes of drug therapy (EDTs) for more than 60 days.
+PPI prescriptions are identified using the American Hospital Formulary Service (AHFS) Pharmacologic-Therapeutic drug classification system.
+The following are classified as proton pump inhibitors (PPIs): 56:28.36 (Proton pump inhibitors).
+Class names: Omeprazole (ATC code: A02BC01), Pantoprazole (ATC code: A02BC02), Lansoprazole (ATC code: A02BC03), Rabeprazoel (ATC code: A02BC04), Esomeprazole (ATC code: A02BC05), Dexlansoprazole (ATC code: A02BC06), Dexrabeprazole (ATC code: A02BC07).
+Inclusion Criteria Currently marketed (refers to an active Drug Identification Number [DIN] that is currently being sold in Canada) proton pump inhibitor drugs in the Health Canada Drug Product Database.
+Proton pump inhibitor prescriptions that were not cancelled (DSPN_CANCEL_DATE is missing).
+Exclusions Proton pump inhibitor drugs not marketed.
+Proton pump inhibitor prescriptions that were not filled.
+Limitations & Technical Notes An episode drug therapy (EDT) is defined as the combined PPI prescription events for any PPI for one patient where the lag between the dispensed date of a new prescription and the end date of a previous prescription is less than 60 days.
 The end date of a prescription event is calculated as the dispensed date (DSPN_DATE) plus the number of days supplied in the prescription (DSPN_DAY_SUPPLY_QTY).
 Duration of therapy for each EDT is calculated as the sum of all the days supplied (DSPN_DAY_SUPPLY_QTY) for all the captured prescription events in a single EDT.
 Prescriptions include both new prescriptions and refills.
 It is assumed that the Drug Identification Number (DIN) is comparable across datasets.
 Prescriptions filled by patients could be written by other family physicians including specialist physicians.
 Data Details Data Sources: Alberta Health Physician Claims.
 Alberta Health Care Insurance Plan (AHCIP) Registry.
 Pharmaceutical Information Network (PIN Dispense) Data.
 Health Canada Drug Product Database (HC-DPD).
 American Hospital Formulary Service (AHFS) Pharmacologic-Therapeutic drug classification.
-Available Data Years: Type of Year Fiscal year [April 1 to March 31] First Available Year 2017/18 First Available Year Geographic Coverage: First Available Year 2017/18 Last Available Year First Available Year 2017/18 Last Available Year 2020/21 Coverage: First Available Year 2017/18 Last Available Year 2020/21 The province of Alberta excluding the military and prisoners.
-Coverage: First Available Year 2017/18 Last Available Year 2020/21 The province of Alberta excluding the military and prisoners.
-Patient level.
-Physician level, based on confirmed patient list submitted by physician or panel
+Available Data Years: Type of Year Fiscal year [April 1 to March 31] First Available Year 2017/18 Last Available Year 2021/22 Geographic Coverage: The province of Alberta excluding the military and prisoners.
+Reporting Level: Patient level.
+Physician level, based on confirmed patient list submitted by physician or panel assigned by the HQCA algorithm.
+Quality Statement Limitations: This measure includes only currently marketed drugs, as such drugs that the EDT calculation.
+Also, no data beyond March 31 of the fiscal year under consideration will be used in the duration of therapy calculation.
+All calculations include only patients who are currently listed as 'Active' in the Alberta Health Care Insurance Plan (AHCIP) Registry database.
+This may lead to underestimation of the calculated measure above.
+About 18% of Albertans do not visit a General Practitioner in a year.
+Patients are excluded in the physician panel assignment if they do not visit a physician in 3 years (the current fiscal year, plus the 2 preceding fiscal years).
+Missing data.
+Comments: The data is not diagnostic specific.
+More Information References None Additional Notes None Alignments Alberta Health Services Digestive Health Strategic Clinical Network Review Frequency Yearly